-- General misconduct listed above in items 1-18 may result in behavior management techniques appropriate to grade level and age of student including in-school suspension, loss of privileges, detention, time-out, conferences, sending student to office, corporal punishment, suspension from school, formal removal of student from classroom, or Disciplinary Alternative Education Placement (D.A.E.P.) - State law requires that the Student Code of Conduct violation be reported to the principal or assistant principal, who must send notification to the parent or guardian within 24 hours of receiving the teacher's report.
+- General misconduct listed above in items 1-18 may result in behavior management techniques appropriate to grade level and age of student including in-school suspension, loss of privileges, detention, time-out, conferences, sending student to office, corporal punishment, suspension from school, formal removal of student from classroom, or Disciplinary Alternative Education Placement (D.A.E.P.) - Upon accumulation of 10 days in ISS, students may be reviewed for placement in DAEP. - State law requires that the Student Code of Conduct violation be reported to the principal or assistant principal, who must send notification to the parent or guardian within 24 hours of receiving the teacher's report.